-While the former is a luxury denim brand and the latter a high-street store that does more than jeans, I wanted to get a good overview of what the customer is going to want next year and how we’ll be shopping denim.
-Well, spoiler alert: there were no surprises.
+While the former is a luxury denim brand and the latter a high-street store that does more than jeans, I wanted to get a good overview of what the customer is going to want this year and how we’ll be shopping denim.
+Well, spoiler alert: There were no surprises.
 Sure, I do love it when the fashion crystal ball throws us something unexpected, but when it comes to jeans, I’m quite the traditionalist.
 And it would seem this is the theme for the coming year.
 Keep scrolling to see what I found out and which three jeans trends we're all wearing in 2021—stretchy waistbands not included.

 1. Straight Fit

-7 For All Mankind Distressed High-Rise Slim-Leg Jeans (£100)
+7 for All Mankind Distressed High-Rise Slim-Leg Jeans (£100)

 Frame Le Italien High-Rise Straight-Leg Jeans (£345)